 Tall And True is an online showcase and forum for writers, readers and publishers.

-Anne's diary is a reminder of the barbarity of war, the courage of those who risk their lives to protect others, and the beautiful writings of a teenage girl who never had the chance to fulfil her potential, let alone live a long and full life!
+Anne's diary is a reminder of the barbarity of war.
+And of the courage of those who risk their lives to protect others.
+But most of all, of the observations of a teenage girl who never had the chance to fulfil her potential, let alone live a long and full life!

-I still can't think of think of my experience of The Diary of Anne Frank, the play, the book, and the visit to her house, without a mixture of anger and deep, deep sadness.
+I still can't think about my experience of The Diary of Anne Frank, and Anne, without a mixture of anger and deep, deep sadness.

 © 2018 Robert Fairhead